shaloo/docs.arcana/docs/setup/config-wallet-chains.md

 See [[near-dashboard-user-guide|how to set up Near]] and [[near-quick-start|Near Quick Start Guide]] for more details.

-## Step 3: Edit Default Active Chain
+## 3: Default Active Chain

-To switch the default active chain simply select the new chain in the {{config.extra.arcana.dashboard_name}}, click "..." ellipses and select the 'set as default' option.
+When a user logs into the wallet, the default active chain is selected.
+To switch to a different default chain, select the new chain in the {{config.extra.arcana.dashboard_name}}, click "..." ellipses and choose 'set as default' option.
 The figure below illustrates Polygon as the default active chain.

 <figure markdown="span">
   ![Set Polygon as the Active Chain]({{config.extra.arcana.img_dir}}/an_db_set_default_chain.gif){ .an-screenshots }